The 100,000 Genomes Project

-You can read about the background and history of the 100,000 Genomes Project below, or download the full narrative: Narrative – Genomics England and the 100,000 Genomes Project.
+You can read about the background and history of the 100,000 Genomes Project below, or download the full narrative: Narrative – Genomics England and the 100,000 Genomes Project (opens as PDF).

 In April 2003 one of the most significant scientific breakthroughs of modern times was announced.
 After years of painstaking research carried out by thousands of dedicated scientists across the world, the complete genetic code of a human being – their genome – could now be published.

 The Human Genome Project, as this work was known, was the largest international collaboration ever undertaken in biology with British scientists leading the global race to read the human genome, which is made of DNA, letter by letter, a technique called sequencing.
 The UK has often led the world in scientific breakthroughs and DNA was no exception.
 Crick and Watson won the Nobel Prize for discovering the double helix structure of DNA and it was a British double Nobel Prize winning scientist, Fred Sanger, who discovered how to sequence it.

 Now there is a real opportunity to turn the very important scientific discoveries about DNA and the way it works into a potentially life-saving reality for NHS patients across the country.